duakas/D3Lab/README.md

 • Complete	the	dropdown	 lists	in	the	UI	div	for	selecting	the	data	dimensions	 to	be plotted	as	x-axis	and	y-axis.

-• Note	that	you	do	not	need	 to	include	 the	categorical	 dimensions	‘name’	and	‘origin’
+• Note	that	you	do	not	need	 to	include	 the	categorical	 dimensions	‘name’	and	‘origin’.

 • You	shall	 not	hard	code	the	dimensions.

 • After	the	“Query	MPG”	button	is	pressed,	the	visualization	is	updated	to	render only	those	 cars	with	MPG	in	the	range	defined	 by	the	mpg-min,	mpg-max	input box.

 • D3	rendering	 must	use	the	enter/exit/update	data	mapping.
 You	shall	not	clear	the entire	svg every	time	before	rendering.

 • When	the	mouse	hovers	a	scatterplot	point,	 the	"h 4"	header	is	updated	to	show the	hovered	car	name.